amazon-science/ccsum/README.md

 The human evaluation shows the proposed dataset has higher quality---in terms of factual consistency, informativeness, and coherence---than established abstractive summarization datasets.

 ## CCSum Dataset
 We release the summary, article url and meta-data of the CCSum dataset.
-The articles needs to be downloaded from CC-News.
+The articles needs to be downloaded from their original urls.

 ### Summary and meta-data
 The summaries and meta-data can be found in Huggingface [`ccsum/ccsum_summary_only`](https://huggingface.co/datasets/ccsum/ccsum_summary_only).